-What's in a Reference Entry?
+What's in a reference entry?

 In APA style, a reference entry needs, at minimum, four elements.
-These elements tell the reader specific information about where you got your source.
-They are:
+These elements tell the reader specific information about where you found your source:

-- 1. the author (who wrote the work?) - 2. the date (how recent is the information you are using?) - 3. the title (what is the name of the original source?) - 4. the source (where can the reader retrieve this work if they want to use it for their own research?)
+- 1. The author (who wrote the work?) - 2.
+The date (how recent is the information you are using?) - 3.
+The title (what is the name of the original source?) - 4.
+The retrieval information (where can the reader retrieve this work if they want to use it for their own research?)

 Every reference entry you write should have these four elements.
-However, each type of reference entry ( a book, a journal article, an online video, etc.) can have some slight variation on what those four elements look like.
+However, each type of reference entry (a book, a journal article, an online video, etc.) can have some slight variation on what those four elements look like.